 Jackie Printon is a therapist who believes in the inner strength and resilience of every client and she specializes in helping adolescents and adults manage relationships and challenging life transitions.
 She also treats the effects of relational trauma and those struggling with symptoms of PTSD.

-If you live in Montgomery, Skillman, Hopewell or the general Princeton, NJ area and would like to learn more about Jackie Printon and the wonderful work she does, visit her page on Good Therapy or visit www.pmillertherapy.com.
+If you live in Montgomery, Skillman, Hopewell or the general Princeton, NJ area and would like to learn more about Jackie Printon and the wonderful work she does, visit www.pmillertherapy.com.

 Divorce and it's Effects on Children: The Different Age Stages